English BA

 Classes are small, interactive, and full of discussion.
 You won't just sit and listen, you'll ask questions, share ideas, and learn from the perspectives of others.
 Professors care about what you think.

-Literature that connects.
+Literature that connects across subjects.

 Your readings will often cross into philosophy, theology, film, or cultural studies, because stories don't live in silos.
 If you're someone who sees everything as connected, you'll feel at home here.